ValentinMinder/catstagram/specs_report/README.md

 ![db_schema_catstagram.png](db_schema_catstagram.png)

 A user is a registered human visitor that may have some role (and admin rights).
-Fields generated by Devise for account creation and authentication are not shown.
-Users own cats and upload photos (therefore cats belongs to their user owner, and photos are uploaded by user).
+Fields generated by Devise for account creation and authentication are not shown, as well as fields handled by Ruby by default.
+Users own cats and upload photos (therefore cats belongs to their user owner, and photos are uploaded by users).

-Cats are tagged on photos, and at least one cat must be tagged on the photo.
-If the cat is unknown, a special entity called the "Chanonyme" (Catnonymous) is tagged.
+Cats are tagged on photos, and at least one cat must be tagged on every photo.
+If the cat is unknown, a special entity called the "Chanonyme" (Catnonymous) is tagged instead.

-Hashtags are kind of categories, where any photo may belong to any number of hashtags (from 0 to N).
+Hashtags are similar to categories, where any photo may belong to any number of hashtags (from 0 to N).

 ### About permissions and rights

-The following times fields are set once and forever, and cannot be edited, even by an admin:
+The following fields are set once and forever, and cannot be edited, even by an admin:

+- id
-- creation_time
+- created_at
-- upload_time
+- updated_at

-All the counts fields cannot be edited, even by an admin, they are set to 0 by default and incremented automatically when the related action are performed.
-However, admin may reset the report count to 0 when handling reports.
+All the counts fields cannot be edited, even by an admin.
+They are set to 0 by default and incremented automatically when the related actions are performed.
+However, admins may reset the report count to 0 when handling reports.

-Admin may set the banned_until field to ban a user (otherwise this field is left blank).
+Admins may set the banned_until field to ban a user (otherwise this field is left blank).
 Users cannot connect until the end of the ban period.

-In all entities, their is at least one field that is mandatory.
+In all entities, there is at least one field that is mandatory.
 All the others are optional (or they have special meaning, explained before)

 - username
 - title